 Alternative text (Alt text) and image descriptions allow those who use screen reader software to have images described to them.
 Alt text communicates the essential visual information of an image, its content and purpose, and is not normally visible to sighted readers.

 Image descriptions are more detailed and describe the visual elements of an image or graphic such as layout, colours, font, and someone's appearance.
 This normally appears in the body or caption of a social post, depending on the platform used.

-An example of alt text might be "woman standing on a stage" while an example of an image description may be "a woman is standing under a spotlight in the middle of an empty large stage.
-She is smiling warmly and is wearing a bright purple dress and has short dark hair".
+An example of alt text might be "woman standing on a stage" while an example of an image description may be "a dark-haired woman is standing under a spotlight in the middle of large stage.
+She is smiling and wearing a bright purple dress".

-Captions
+Captions and subtitles

-Sharing videos on social media can drive better engagement, however studies show that up to 85 per cent of video content on social media is consumed with the sound off!
+Sharing videos on social media can drive better engagement, however studies show that up to 85 per cent of video content on social media is consumed with the sound off.

 To make your videos more accessible and inclusive, the addition of captions or subtitles are recommended.
 Captions can be either closed or open.
 Closed captions allow a user to select the option of captions while open captions are embedded within the video and play automatically for all users.
 Depending on your social media platform of choice, closed captions may or may not be supported.

 There are many free online resources that can be used to generate subtitles and captions for your videos.
-Additionally, many social media platforms including offer free caption and subtitle tools, for more information, follow these links to the YouTube, Instagram, Facebook and LinkedIn how to guides for captions and subtitles.
+Additionally, many social media platforms offer free caption and subtitle tools.
+For more information, YouTube, Instagram, Facebook and LinkedIn provide how-to guides for captions and subtitles.